-The Role of Polyphenols and Botanicals in Metabolic Reprogramming
+The Role of Polyphenols and Botanicals in Reprogramming Metabolism

 According to the World Health Organization, one-third of all cancer deaths are preventable through an increased consumption of natural compounds able to modulate key molecular signaling cascades that ultimately inhibit cancer cell proliferation and induce apoptosis.,,,,,